teamdatatonic/gen-ai-hackathon/langchain-tech-stack-hackathon/README.md

 poetry run langchain app new api --package rag-google-cloud-vertexai-search
 ```

-_Type 'Y' when prompted to install rag-google-cloud-vertexai-search as a mirrored module_
+_❗ Type 'Y' when prompted to install rag-google-cloud-vertexai-search as a mirrored module_

 - This creates a new Poetry environment with the LangChain CLI tool installed.
 - Then activates the virtual environment to access the tool.